 After you have created the Contact List in the radio Programming software, please save it on your PC so that you do not have to re-do this step.
-Depending on the size of the Contact list you decide to use, it may take some time to load and read with your PC - a full world 63,000 contact list may take 5 minutes to load into the radio!
-Note: Any .cvs file being loaded back into the DJ-MD5 radio must be correct and have no stray information in any cell outside the ones being used by the radio.
+Depending on the size of the Contact list you decide to use, it may take some time to load and read with your PC - a full world 80,000 contact list may take 5 minutes to load into the radio!
+Note: Any .cvs file being loaded back into the D868UV radio must be correct and have no stray information in any cell outside the ones being used by the radio.
 If the "import" seems to not work - check the .cvs for any inconsistency.
 The Contact database, downloaded from DMR-MARK, is not necessarily correct for each entry and have been found needing cleanup to work with the radio.
-STEP 3 - RADIO ID LIST (Multiple Radio ID's) The DJ-MD5 radio will allow multiple DMR Radio ID numbers to be used with the radio.
+STEP 3 - RADIO ID LIST (Multiple Radio ID's) The AT-D868UV radio will allow multiple DMR Radio ID numbers to be used with the radio.
 This feature will allow one radio to be used for example as a Commercial Radio with its own DMR ID, and at the same time also be used as an Amateur radio with another DMR ID.
 Double click on a line and enter the data in the separate window.
 Click "OK" when done to save the data you entered.

 The multiple DMR ID numbers will later show up when programming the various frequencies used by the radio.
 So the radio can be used on multiple types of networks and be defined as appropriate for each network - Government, Commercial, and/or Amateur.
 NOTE: If you download a CodePlug from the Internet for your radio, you must enter your DMR ID as per above before you load this CodePlug into the radio.
-STEP 4 - SCAN LIST Typically a scan list is created with one 'channel' for each repeater on slot 1, and one for the slot 2 channel.
+STEP 4 - SCAN LIST Typically a scan list is created with one 'channel' for each repeater on slot 1, and one for the slot 2 channels.
 Initially just create an 'empty' scan list (with a name) to use during the channel creation step.
 Create the Scan list name that relates to your set of channels.
 In the Scan List menu, click on line No. 1 and open the Scan Edit window.
 NOTE: A channel number refer to the Channel Matrix (excel format) number No. to the very left of the matrix - there you can reference the DMR Talk Group for a channel.
+Please note - when you want to change the scan list using the Menu on the radio, go to Scan List > Scan List > select the TG list you want > then go to bottom of the list and "Select Current List" to make the one you selected become the new scan list.
+Then go back to Scan List and select "Scan On/Off" and turn the scan on.